Braemar Men’s Club ready for season

 Even though the Braemar Golf Course is under construction, the group will continue to offer competitive leagues, including 9-hole match-play leagues Mondays at Dahlgreen and the Braemar Academy 9 and a Thursday morning league at Stonewood.

-There will be many other events, including a May stag at Minnesota Valley Country Club, a June stag at the Braemar Academy 9 and the club championship in August at Ridges of Sand Creek.
+There will be many other events throughout the spring and summer, including a May stag at Minnesota Valley Country Club, a June stag at the Braemar Academy 9 and the club championship in August at Ridges of Sand Creek.
+Players are encouraged to continue their memberships this year in anticipation of Braemar’s reopening next spring.

 The membership fee is $60.